eligosource/eventsourced/README.md

 This section guides through the minimum steps required to create, use and recover an event-sourced actor and demonstrates the usage of channels.
 Code from this section is contained in [FirstSteps.scala](https://github.com/eligosource/eventsourced/blob/master/es-examples/src/main/scala/org/eligosource/eventsourced/guide/FirstSteps.scala) and can be executed from the sbt prompt with

     > project eventsourced-examples
-    > run-nobootcp org.eligosource.eventsourced.guide.FirstSteps

-Details about the `run-nobootcp` task are described [here](https://github.com/eligosource/eventsourced/wiki/Installation#wiki-native).
-It is needed to run a [native LevelDB](https://github.com/eligosource/eventsourced/wiki/Installation#native-leveldb) instance.
-There's also an option to use a [LevelDB Java port](https://github.com/eligosource/eventsourced/wiki/Installation#leveldb-java-port) that allows running the example with

     > run-main org.eligosource.eventsourced.guide.FirstSteps

-The example in this section and most of the other examples in this user guide use a native LevelDB instance.
-The legend to the figures used in this and other sections is in [Appendix A](#appendix-a-legend).
+The example in this section and all further examples use a journal that is backed by a [LevelDB Java port](https://github.com/eligosource/eventsourced/wiki/Installation#leveldb-java-port).
+For running a [native LevelDB](https://github.com/eligosource/eventsourced/wiki/Installation#native-leveldb) instance from sbt, [additional settings](https://github.com/eligosource/eventsourced/wiki/Installation#native-leveldb) are required.
+A legend to the figures used in this and other sections is in [Appendix A](#appendix-a-legend).

 ### Step 1: `EventsourcingExtension` initialization